Callaway Cars: C16 (Callaway C16)

 The Callaway C16 is a bespoke automobile based on the C6 Corvette.
-The C16 is marketed as an alternative to the Porsche 911 GT3, the Lamborghini Murciélago, the Ferrari F430 or the 599 GTB and is offered in three different body styles, cabrio, coupé and speedster.
+The C16 is marketed as an alternative to the Porsche 911 GT3, the Lamborghini Murciélago, the Ferrari F430, or the 599 GTB and is offered in three different body styles: cabrio, coupé, and speedster.

 It was unveiled at the Greater Los Angeles Auto Show in 2006.
 Production began in 2007.
-The car is sold fully equipped with a set coordinated features such as the supercharged engine, full leather interior, proprietary Callaway/Eibach suspension system, the LeMans brakes and carbon magnesium wheels.
-Options are the selection of a comfort seat or a sportseat, carbon ceramic brakes, and fitted luggage.
-Cars are built to order where the owner chooses the interior leathers and the exterior color.
-All cars are sold by Callaway directly, and are supported by a five-year/50,000 mile powertrain warranty.
+The car was sold fully equipped with a set of coordinated features such as the supercharged engine, full leather interior, proprietary Callaway/Eibach suspension system, the LeMans brakes, and carbon-magnesium wheels.
+Options included the selection of a comfort seat or a sportseat, carbon ceramic brakes, and fitted luggage.
+Cars were built to order, where the owner chooses the interior leathers and the exterior color.
+All cars were sold by Callaway directly and were supported by a five-year/50,000-mile powertrain warranty.

 Like the Callaway C12, the only body panels the car retains from the C6 are the roof panel, the rear hatch and the rear view mirrors.
 The engine is a 6.2-liter (378 cu in) Callaway-modified LS3 V8, powered by an Eaton supercharger with air/liquid intercooler integral to intake manifold.
-Maximum manifold pressure is 50 inches Hg, absolute.
-(10 psi), producing 650 bhp (SAE).
+Maximum manifold pressure is 50 inches HgA, or 10 psi, producing 650 bhp (SAE).
 The engine has a cast aluminum block and heads with six-bolt cross-bolted main caps.

 The bore and stroke are 4.060 × 3.622 inches, the compression ratio being 10.4:1.
 Maximum torque (SAE) is 585 ft·lbf at 4,750 rpm, with the redline at 6,500 rpm.
 Standard horsepower is 650 for the C16 Coupe and Cabrio, and 700 for the Speedster.

 C17 (Callaway Corvette)

 C17 represents the C6 Callaway Corvette Program through the 2013 model year.

-Offered through select Chevrolet dealers around the United States and Canada:
+It was offered through select Chevrolet dealers around the United States and Canada: